Pantelimon Erhan: Prime minister

-The presence of the Romanian army in the Moldavian Democratic Republic caused tension within the council, with some of its members, including Pantelimon Erhan, protesting against it.
+The presence of the Romanian Army in the Moldavian Democratic Republic caused tension within the council, with some of its members, including Pantelimon Erhan, protesting against it.
 In particular, they feared that the Romanian government, dominated by large land owners, could use the troops to prevent the envisaged agrarian reform.

+Pantelimon Erhan was elected in the Russian Constituent Assembly, but, after its dissolution by the Bolshevik Government, moved closer to the pan-Romanianists.
+He joined the leadership of the National Moldavian Party, being expelled from the Socialist Revolutionary Party.
+Erhan voted for the union of Bessarabia with Romania and was later elected in the Senate of Romania.